It’s time to start collecting seeds for our 2023 Annual Seed Exchange!

 How to Save Seeds from Your Garden to Plant Next Year

-How to Collect and Harvest Seeds
+How to Capture and Save Seeds From Herbs and Flowers

 Of course, donations of any and all kinds of seeds are welcome!
 Plants which have given you pleasure will please others of our members, too, especially in these times of epidemic and fire, when our gardens can be a source of refuge and comfort.